rromanv/vue-vuex-socketio-client-server/README.md

-# Really Simple Client/Server Application with NodeJS, SocketIO, Vue and Vuex
+# Really Simple Realtime Client/Server Application with NodeJS, SocketIO, Vue and Vuex

-This is a simple example of how to use Vue, Vuex and Socket.io Client with a NodeJS server with Socket.io
+This is a simple example of how to use Vue, Vuex and Socket.io Client with a NodeJS server with Socket.io for a realtine application.

 ## Getting Started